Brennen-Hill/Brennen-Hill.github.io/_projects/Thunder-Warrior.md

 ## Section 5: Conclusion

 The provided codebase and message files provide a uniquely comprehensive blueprint of the "Thdunder Warrior: Genesis" project.
-This is not a simple game, but an ambitious, large-scale web application with a deep and nuanced architecture.
+This is an ambitious, large-scale web application with a deep and nuanced architecture.

 The project's strengths lie in its: